 A mechanic’s view on VET completion success

 Phillip Cue has seen a lot of apprentices and trainees enter Australia’s automotive industry.
-As senior manager of compliance and trainer coordination at the Motor Traders’ Association NSW (MTA), Phil currently oversees 1296 students, 60 per cent of whom are light and heavy vehicle mechanics.
+When general manager of training at the Motor Traders’ Association NSW in 2019, Phil told ReadyTech he was overseeing 1300 students, 60 per cent of whom are light and heavy vehicle mechanics.

-The problem is, he’s also seen a lot of young apprentices leave - without completing their training.
+The problem is, he’d also seen a lot of young apprentices leave - without completing their training.